carpentries-incubator/docker-introduction/episodes/advanced-containers.md

 ## Exercise: Explore the script

-What happens if you use the `podman container run` command above to sun `sum.py` and put numbers after the script name?
+What happens if you use the `podman container run` command above to run `sum.py` and put numbers after the script name?

 :::::::::::::::  solution